%there: SSH client#

 Listen for log records, send logging output to stdout.
 This command blocks

-execution thread forever.
+the execution thread until stopped.

 Options: